pandey-ankit/WebLogic_Kubernetes_Toolkit_UI/WebLogic-Kubernetes-Toolkit-UI/create-image/create-image.md

     You can find out your *Region Name* in top right corner in the Oracle Cloud Console.
     ![Region Name](images/RegionName.png)

 2. To find out the endpoint for your Region, select this URL [https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab](https://docs.oracle.com/en-us/iaas/Content/Registry/Concepts/registryprerequisites.htm#Availab).
 In my case, it is *UK South (London)* as the region name, thus its endpoint is *lhr.ocir.io*.
-Find out your endpoint for your own *Region Name* and save it in the text editor.
-We will also need it for the next lab.
+Find out your endpoint for your own *Region Name* and save it in your text editor.
+We will also need it for lab 5.
     ![Region Endpoints](images/RegionEndpoints.png)

-3. In Task 1 of this lab, You already noted the tenancy namespace.
+3. In lab 1, you already noted the tenancy namespace in your text editor.
 If not, then for finding the Namespace of the tenancy, select the *Hamburger Menu* -> *Developer Services* -> *Container Registry*, as shown.
-In the compartment, you will find the Namespace.
+Select your own compartment, you will find the Namespace as shown.
     ![Tenancy Namespace](images/TenancyNamespace.png)

 4. Now you have both the Tenancy Namespace and Endpoint for your region.
 Copy the following command and paste it in your text editor.
 Then replace the `END_POINT_OF_YOUR_REGION` with the endpoint of your region name, `NAMESPACE_OF_YOUR_TENANCY` with your tenancy's namespace.
 Click on *Auxiliary Image* tab as shown.